jesse2you/RelationTrack/replit.md

    - "Contacted Today" button to update last contact date
    - Edit and delete contact options
    - Add new contact with comprehensive form
+   - View activity timeline with interaction history

+5. **Search & Filter**: Real-time search across all contact fields with tag filtering

+6. **Activity Timeline**:
+   - Automatic logging of all contact interactions
+   - Visual timeline with icons for different activity types
+   - Timestamp display with relative time formatting
+   - Accessible via timeline button on contact cards

+7. **Data Export**:
+   - Export all contacts as CSV with proper formatting
+   - Export all contacts as JSON with pretty printing
+   - Automatic file download with timestamped filenames

-5. **Dark Mode**: Full dark/light theme support with system preference detection
+8. **Dark Mode**: Full dark/light theme support with system preference detection

 ## Development